Daafip/ewatercycle-hbv/README.md

 # eWaterCycle plugin - HBV

-This package is based on the [Leaky bucket](https://github.com/eWaterCycle/ewatercycle-leakybucket/tree/main)
+This package is based on the [Leaky bucket](https://github.com/eWaterCycle/ewatercycle-leakybucket/tree/main) & is a wrapper for the [HBV-bmi](https://github.com/Daafip/HBV-bmi) model.

+HBV (Hydrologiska Byråns Vattenbalansavdelning) is a conceptual hydrological model.
+For more information on it's history, see this [paper](https://hess.copernicus.org/articles/26/1371/2022/).

+This current implementation is _without_ a snow reservoir.

 ## Installation
 Install this package alongside your eWaterCycle installation